Antibiotics Resistance Has Now Become A Crisis

 Only A Few Antibiotics Will Help A Typical UTI Today

-The two oral antibiotics which are most effective today are Macrobid (Nitrofurantoin) and Monurol (Fosfomycin)
+The two oral antibiotics which are most effective today are Macrobid (Nitrofurantoin) and Monurol (Fosfomycin).
+In contrast, those which are least effective are Bactrim (Sulfamethoxazole-Trimethoprim), Cipro (Ciprofloxacin), and Keflex (Cephalexin).

 Natural Supplements Now Proven As Effective Alternative To Antibiotics

-Given the high rate of antibiotics resistance, doctors are now turning to D-Mannose and cranberry extract as alternatives for their patients with E. Coli and Kelbsiella infections.
+Given the high rate of antibiotics resistance, doctors are now turning to D-Mannose and cranberry extract as alternatives for their patients with E. Coli and Klebsiella infections.

 UNDERSTANDINGUTIS.COM IS SPONSORED BY: